benjtinsley/fantasy-commissioner/README.md

 ## Tasks

-`node airtable.js` will dump all the NCAA Power 5 and FBS Independent teams into your specified Airtable base and update the team records and stats as the season progresses each time it is called thereafter.
+`node airtable.js` will dump all the NCAA D-I teams into your specified Airtable base and update the team records and stats as the season progresses each time it is called thereafter.